 Parking spaces can be temporarily or permanently converted to other uses that enhance the pedestrian environment, including parklets, planters, or café/restaurant seating.
 This strategy should be considered on high volume pedestrian streets, and cannot be considered on streets with restricted peak hour onstreet parking.
-They provide additional flexibility for streets with narrow sidewalks, where there is not space to accommodate planters and/or seating, while helping to Source: Pavement to Parks, San Francisco calm traffic as well.
+They provide additional flexibility for streets with narrow sidewalks, where there is not space to accommodate planters and/or seating, while helping to calm traffic as well.
 Safety improvements must be included to separate users from vehicles such as bollards, curbs, or other fixed objects.
 Alternative uses of parking must not impact bike lanes or stormwater management systems.